xN4P4LM/Books/README.md

 These are books that I've read and found helpful for me, your milage may vary reading them.

-You can also check out the [Alt Lifestyle page][Alt-Lifestyle Ref] for books that cover topics that aren't the mainstream.
+You can also check out the [Alt Lifestyle page][Alt_Lifestyle Ref] for books that cover topics that aren't the mainstream.

 # Neurodiversity
 | Book name | Author | SubCategory | ISBN-13 | Amazon Link | Have Read? |